openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 **-1 Failure**

 A device may return this failure while fetching the datapoint values.
-I've tested pretty much but i did not found the reason.
-The HM-ES-TX-WM device for example always returns this failure, it's impossible with the current CCU2 firmware (2.17.15) to fetch the values.
+I have tested pretty much but I did not find the reason.
+The HM-ES-TX-WM device for example always returns this failure, it is impossible with the current CCU2 firmware (2.17.15) to fetch the values.
-I've implemented two workarounds, if a device returns the failure, workaround one is executed, if the device still returns the failure, workaround two is executed.
+I have implemented two workarounds, if a device returns the failure, workaround one is executed, if the device still returns the failure, workaround two is executed.
-This always works in my tests, but you may see a OFFLINE, ONLINE cycle for the device.
+This always works in my tests, but you may see an OFFLINE, ONLINE cycle for the device.
 Fetching values is only done at startup or if you trigger a REFRESH.
 I hope this will be fixed in one of the next CCU firmwares.
 With [Homegear](https://www.homegear.eu) everything works as expected.

 **No variables and scripts in GATEWAY-EXTRAS**